NSAPH/National-Causal-Analysis/MergedData/readme.md

     the final data set.

   - `all_years.csv`: This file contains estimates of annual pm2.5
     exposure for each zip code covering the period from 2000-2016.
-We do not yet have permission from Joel Schwartz to share this data, but a description of the creation of the data, and some secondary processing code are available in the `Exposures` directory.
+The file can be found in `Exposures/processed_data`.
+Please see the readme in the Exposures directory for a description of how the file is created and for a link to the source grid point estimates.

   - `temperature_seasonal_zipcode_combined.csv`: This file contains
     summer and winter temperature and humidity covering the period from